01-edu/public/subjects/firstword/README.md

 ### Instructions

-Write a program that takes a `string` and displays its first word, followed by a newline (`'\n'`).
+Write a program that takes an argument and displays its first word, followed by a newline (`'\n'`).

-- A word is a section of `string` delimited by spaces or by the start/end of the `string`.
+- A word is a sequence of characters delimited by spaces or by the start/end of the argument.

 - The output will be followed by a newline (`'\n'`).